mirfan-ahmad/ML-Models-QC/README.md

 |img_dir      |Input Image_dir Path              |
 |output_dir   |Path to output directory          |
 |endpoint     |endpoint of deployed model             |
-|classes_names|name of classes you want to check weather the model is<br> detecting or not
+|classes_names|name of classes you want to check weather the model is detecting or not<br>Format : "['class1', 'class2', ... , 'classN']"

 <b>Optional Parameters (Fale: by_default):</b>
 |<b>Parameters|<b>Usage|